theifedayo/go-movie-api/README.md

 Request Parameters
 * `movieId` (int, required) - The Id of the movie to get characters for.
 Response
-* `sort`(optional): The field to sort the characters by one of name, gender, or height.
+* `sort`(string, optional): The field to sort the characters by one of name, gender, or height.
-* `order` (optional) - Use  `asc` or `desc` to sort in ascending or descending order, respectively.
+* `order` (string, optional) - Use  `asc` or `desc` to sort in ascending or descending order, respectively.
 For example, ?sort=height&order=desc will sort by height in descending order, while ?sort=height&order=asc will sort by height in ascending order.
-* `gender`(optional) - The filter criteria to apply to the characters to filter by male or female.
+* `gender`(string, optional) - The filter criteria to apply to the characters to filter by male or female.
 For example, ?gender=male will filter by male characters and return only male characters and \?sort=height&order=desc&gender=female will filter by female characters, listing only female characters with their height in descending order
 * 200 OK on success\
 `api/v1/movies/:movieId/characters`
 ```json